PythonCodeClub/copains-friends/docs/about.md

 ## What now?

-We now will have the Python Code Club be a lunch hour session in which this Pilot Project can be used a community, and collaborative space to speak with other Data Scientists
+We now will have the Python Code Club be a lunch hour session in which this Pilot Project can be used a community, and collaborative space to speak with other Data Scientists and learn from them.

+I will try to have a detailed outline, but on top of my work.
+I will most likely do ad-hoc explanations and get the feel from the rest of the crowd.

 [back](./)